shevious/edx-documentation/en_us/xblock/source/sdk/index.rst

 * Sample XBlocks that you can use as the starting point for new XBlocks, and for your own learning.

-In :ref:`Build an XBlock Quickstart`, you :ref:`set up the XBlock Software Development Kit (SDK) <Set Up the XBlock Software Development Kit>`.
+In :ref:`Build an XBlock Quick Start`, you :ref:`set up the XBlock Software Development Kit (SDK) <Set Up the XBlock Software Development Kit>`.
 You had to do this to :ref:`create your first XBlock <Create Your First XBlock>`.

-While covering some of the same topics, this part of the tutorial provides more in-depth information on using the XBlock SDK.
+While covering some of the same topics, this part of the tutorial is included as a later reference for using the XBlock SDK.

+If you have completed the quick start instructions, and want to continue learning about XBlocks, skip to :ref:`Anatomy of an XBlock`.

 .. toctree::
    :maxdepth: 2